g-piras/Statea/README_Frontend.md

 You can also choose the various nationalities of tourists arriving in Sardinia and there is the possibility to see the data also for individual provinces.

-**Note**: Selecting 'Periodo' the nationalities that can be chosen are only 'Tutte le nazionalità' che include anche quella italiana, 'Tutte le nazionalità - italia esclusa' e 'Italia'.
+**Note**: Selecting 'Periodo' the nationalities that can be chosen are only 'Tutte le nazionalità' that icludes Italy, 'Tutte le nazionalità - Italy is not included' e 'Italia'.
 This is due to the availability of data from ISTAT.

 Once the desired filters are selected, just click on the round button with a checkmark in the middle to confirm the changes and see the new updated grapg appear.
 As for